Under construction! Site being updated for 2024-25 AP Physics changes

 examples: "average speed = distance divided by time," "area under a velocity (time) graph is equal to displacement," "total linear momentum in an isolated system remains constant," or "Static friction adopts the value required to prevent an object from sliding on a surface."

-C. Cite Evidence
+C. Contextual Evidence

 Select what evidence to bring up by thinking about the question is asking and what physics principles can apply to the situation.